-One of the best things about working in radio is that I’m always learning.
+Working in radio means I’m always learning.
 I spend my days asking questions, so I live in a constant flow of information, ideas and stories.
-It’s a great place to be, and I really enjoy sharing it with my radio listeners and with you on my blog.
+It’s a great place to be, and I enjoy sharing it with my radio listeners and blog readers.

-I learn something new every day,some days I learn a lot.
-Like the day in October 2011 I did my afternoon radio show from Coen, on Cape York Peninsula.
+I learn something new every day, and some days I learn a truck-load.
+Like the day I did my afternoon radio show from Coen, on Cape York Peninsula in October 2011.

-I learned how to deal with the unusual situation of having a large bull stampede through our broadcast point, on the front verandah of the Homestead Guest House (see the November archive on this blog for that story).
+I learned how to deal with a large bull that did a one-beast stampede through our broadcast point on the front verandah of the Homestead Guest House.